fmalmeida/MpGAP/docs/config.rst

       // Beware of your system limits
             cpus = 2

-      // This parameter loads all the subreads *.bam pacbio raw files for polishing with VariantCaller.
+      // This parameter loads all the subreads *.bam pacbio raw files for polishing with gcpp.
       // In order to nextflow properly use it, one needs to store all the data, from all the cells
       // in one single directory and set the filepath as "some/data/*bam". pacbio_bams = ""